 - More patients potentially exposed to viruses during Atrium Health procedures

-Now, Goetz has learned Atrium will be court March 23 as the hospital system pushes for a lawsuit filed by a patient to be dismissed.
+Now, Goetz has learned Atrium will be pushing for a lawsuit filed by a patient to be dismissed.

 The lawsuit was filed in November, which was around the same time Goetz started investigating the practice for potential exposures of HIV and hepatitis to its patients.
 Goetz has since heard from more than 100 people who say they were notified of a potential exposure by the Kenilworth office.
 Of the 100, three patients told her they’ve received a positive test result.

 Several patients have expressed frustrations about a lack of answers to their questions, which include how the potential exposure happened.
-One of those patients filed a lawsuit against Atrium related to these claims.
+One of those patients filed a class-action lawsuit against Atrium related to these claims.
+Some of the other patients have also joined the suit.

 In February, Channel 9 reported Atrium Health responded to the suit with a motion to dismiss, saying, among other things, the lawsuit didn’t meet the requirements for pleading medical malpractice.

-The latest filing reveals Atrium Health will be in court to argue that motion in two weeks.
-Goetz will monitor that hearing and share any developments in the case.
+The latest filing revealed Atrium Health was supposed to be in court virtually to argue that motion on Thursday.

 (PREVIOUS: 9 Investigates: Atrium Health patients left without answers months after potential virus exposure)